 A good strategy should factor in important business processes, financial benefits, scope, budget and deadlines, and ensure they are fully addressed.
 It must consider how distractions from day-to-day operations will be handled so that they don’t interfere with the implementation.

-By remaining focused and executing on a well thought out implementation strategy, your organisation can improve its competitive advantage, increase productivity and utilisation, raise customer service level and reduce inventories.
+By remaining focused and executing on a well thought out implementation strategy, your organization can improve its competitive advantage, increase productivity and utilization, raise customer service level and reduce inventories.